PUBLIC PROGRAM

 - What is required to manage the balancing act of maintaining the security relationship with the US while stabilizing and even strengthening the complex relationship with China involving both critical economic relations – China being Japan’s largest trading partner – AND geopolitical rivalry and competition for influence in Asia.

-For the last sixty years reliance on the U.S.–Japan Security treaty, and alignment with America’s foreign priorities have been the cornerstone of Japan’s foreign policy.
-However, as other US allies, the country has to adjust to dealing with an American president who has a purely transactional approach to the relationship with his country’s allies.
+Japan Security treaty, and alignment with America’s foreign priorities have been the cornerstone of Japan’s foreign policy.
+However, the country – along with other US allies – has to adjust to dealing with an American president who has a purely transactional approach to the relationship with his country’s allies.
 Longstanding relationships don’t carry much weight anymore.
-US pressures on Tokyo on trade issues, quasi-mandatory Japanese investments in the US, or raising Japan’s military budget have generated frustration and anxiety.
+US pressures on Tokyo on trade issues, quasi- mandatory Japanese investments in the US, or raising Japan’s military budget have generated frustration and anxiety.
 At the same time, nobody questions the crucial importance for Japan of the continuation of the security alliance with the US.
-President Trump and PM Takaichi celebrated the start of “a new golden age” for this alliance during their first meeting last October – at the price of concessions from Tokyo – but it would be risky to base policy on the assumption of the forever perennity of this “golden age”, given the modus operandi of President Trump.
+President Trump and PM Takaichi celebrated the start of “a new golden age” for this alliance during their first meeting last October – at the price of concessions from Tokyo – but it would be risky to base policy on the assumption of the forever perennity of this golden age, given the modus operandi of President Trump.

 - Are there ways for Japan to mitigate the impact of any new “surprise” decision or initiative from Washington that would upset previous assumptions?